kristjanjansen/ak_atm2/README.md

 node server.js
 ```

-from the home directory.
-Then, point your browser to the URL the command above gave you.
+Then, point your browser to the URL the command gave you.

 Note that you can change the port number: ```node server.js portnumber```.